devjoenet/base/.ai/guidelines/tailwindplus-ui-plan.md

 ## Pages (`resources/js/pages`)

+- Recreate pages present in `VUESTARTER-REF/resources/js/pages`

+- `VUESTARTER-REF/resources/js/pages`
+  - `Dashboard.vue`
+  - `Welcome.vue`
+- `VUESTARTER-REF/resources/js/pages/auth`
+  - `ConfirmPassword.vue`
+  - `ForgotPassword.vue`
+  - `Login.vue`
+  - `Register.vue`
+  - `ResetPassword.vue`
+  - `TwoFactorChallenge.vue`
+  - `VerifyEmail.vue`

+- `VUESTARTER-REF/resources/js/pages/settings`
+  - `Appearance.vue`
+  - `Password.vue`
+  - `Profile.vue`
+  - `TwoFactor.vue`

-- Recreate the settings pages present in `VUESTARTER-REF/resources/js/pages/settings`--`Appearance.vue`, `Password.vue`, and `TwoFactor.vue`--and ensure `Profile.vue` aligns with the settings layout conventions used in the reference.
+Ensure all pages align with the conventions used in their reference counterpart.
 Each page should consume the new Tailwind Plus components and layouts to maintain feature parity.
+Currently, don't fill in any data or content that is not present in the reference.